 from Queensland’s energy generation profile every year

 Windlab’s development approach takes place over a number of years to ensure we can deliver high performing projects that balance stakeholder and expert feedback, technical constraints and regulatory requirements.
+The location of Bungaban has been strategically chosen due to its excellent wind resource and high levels of historical clearance and disturbance.
+Bungaban’s proposed layout will continue to be refined in response to stakeholder feedback and ongoing technical studies.

 More than 99 per cent of the project’s temporary development footprint occurs within non-remnant, historically cleared and disturbed land, with critical infrastructure positioned away from sensitive areas, minimising overall biodiversity impacts.

 Detailed ecological assessments have been ongoing since 2022, with further cross-seasonal surveys and cultural heritage assessments planned as the project progress through the approvals process.
+Windlab is working with ecologists, experts and regulators to produce a layout that results in the best possible environmental outcome, while still resulting in a high performing wind project.

 The Hub is comprised of individually permitted, complementary wind, solar and storage projects within on location.
 Each project will require separate and independent regulatory approvals.